CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 }
 {% endhighlight %}

 [Task creation](https://github.com/containerd/containerd/blob/2f60e389a03740339c9c2762004fdcb5de489b09/services/tasks/local.go#L128) is handled by the underlying container runtime. _containerd_ multiplexes OCI runtimes, therefore we need to lookup which runtime to use to create the task.
 The first and default runtime is _runc_.
-The [create](https://github.com/containerd/containerd/blob/4c16017e2f372598d5169965d1c8758cc1bfcce5/runtime/v1/linux/runtime.go#L154) for this runtime ends up running the external process _runc_, but it does so indirectly using a _shim_.
+The [<code class="inline-highlight">Create</code>](https://github.com/containerd/containerd/blob/2f60e389a03740339c9c2762004fdcb5de489b09/runtime/v1/linux/runtime.go#L154) for this runtime ends up running the external process _runc_, but it does so indirectly using a _shim_.

 If _containerd_ were to crash, information about running containers would be lost.
-To protect against this, _containerd_ [creates a management process](https://github.com/containerd/containerd/blob/bf5a4246798a6c1b1b0af4810fbb2d53eac91112/runtime/v1/shim/client/client.go#L55) for each container called a shim.
+To protect against this, _containerd_ [creates a management process](https://github.com/containerd/containerd/blob/2f60e389a03740339c9c2762004fdcb5de489b09/runtime/v1/shim/client/client.go#L55) for each container called a shim.
 The shim will call an OCI runtime to create and start a container, and then perform its duty of monitoring the container to capture the exit code and manage standard IO.

-Within [nested code](https://github.com/containerd/containerd/blob/master/runtime/v1/linux/proc/init.go#L109), the shim will use [go-runc bindings](https://github.com/containerd/go-runc) to start <code class="inline-highlight">/run/containerd/runc</code> with the [Create](https://github.com/containerd/go-runc/blob/master/runc.go#L140) command.
+Within [nested code](https://github.com/containerd/containerd/blob/bf5a4246798a6c1b1b0af4810fbb2d53eac91112/runtime/v1/linux/proc/init.go#L109), the shim will use [go-runc bindings](https://github.com/containerd/go-runc) to start <code class="inline-highlight">/run/containerd/runc</code> with the [create](https://github.com/containerd/go-runc/blob/e32098aae3bc878417256292705aedbde3aa3dd8/runc.go#L140) command.
 More on _runc_ in the next section.

-In the event where _containerd_ does crash, it can recover by communicating with the shims, and reading state from <code class="inline-highlight">/var/run/containerd</code>.
+In the event where _containerd_ does crash, it can recover by communicating with the shims, and reading state from <code class="inline-highlight">/var/run/containerd/</code>.

 #### Task Start

-Now that the container has been created, starting the task simply [directs the shim](https://github.com/containerd/containerd/blob/master/runtime/v1/linux/process.go#L124) to [start the process](https://github.com/containerd/containerd/blob/master/runtime/v1/linux/proc/init.go#L258) by calling [_runc_ start](https://github.com/containerd/go-runc/blob/master/runc.go#L181)
+Now that the container has been created, starting the task simply [directs the shim](https://github.com/containerd/containerd/blob/bf5a4246798a6c1b1b0af4810fbb2d53eac91112/runtime/v1/linux/process.go#L124) to [start the process](https://github.com/containerd/containerd/blob/bf5a4246798a6c1b1b0af4810fbb2d53eac91112/runtime/v1/linux/proc/init.go#L258) by calling [_runc_ start](https://github.com/containerd/go-runc/blob/e32098aae3bc878417256292705aedbde3aa3dd8/runc.go#L181)

 ## Runc